General Education Program

 Math courses at the 1000 level below MATH 1030 are designed as terminal mathematics courses for students who do not plan to take calculus.

 MATH 1030 or MATH 1045 is required for all students who want to go on to calculus.
-(Note: MATH 1035 is also required for students that take MATH 1030 and want to take MATH 1800.)
+(Note: MATH 1035 is also required for students who take MATH 1030 and want to take MATH 1800.)

 The Communication Proficiency requirement may be met through one of the following courses: